Melissa cares for a variety of exotic animals and has completed a certificate in veterinary assisting and a bachelor's degree in biology.

 Gracing the news and television programs such as Animal Planet's Fatal Attractions, it would seem as though bad owners of big cats are running rampant.
 Can a tiger (Panthera tigris) fit into the lifestyle of the average person?

-- Have experience with the handling and maintenance of large and potentially dangerous animals
+- You have experience with the handling and maintenance of large and potentially dangerous animals.

-- Do not Travel a lot or have the assistance of qualified caretakers
+- You do not travel a lot or have the assistance of qualified caretakers.

-- Live in a state where it is legal or must obtain the proper permits
+- You live in a state where it is legal or must obtain the proper permits.

 Most owners of these animals have dealt with big cats or other exotics in their occupations and businesses (many of these so-called pets are often a part of the owner’s business), or they are usually highly experienced enthusiasts.
 Caring for such an animal should never be taken lightly, and regulations, not bans, should reflect that.

-A quick internet search will yield many results: fake websites that purport to offer a variety of subspecies of this large feline in a user friendly format, websites that strongly discourage the inquiring minds from ownership of this animal, and results on the care of tiger salamanders, an exotic pet that is a somewhat less demanding.
+A quick internet search will yield many results, including fake websites that purport to offer a variety of subspecies of this large feline in a user-friendly format, websites that strongly discourage readers from considering these animals at all, and even results on the care of tiger salamanders, an exotic pet that is somewhat less demanding.

-Websites such as exoticanimalsforsale.net and magazines like Animal Finders Guide ($2.50 per issue or $24.00 for a year subscription), offer a convenient platform for breeders, brokers, and any other person seeking to re-home their animals to list pets for sale.
-Common animals posted on the site are highly exotic, from coatimundis, to foxes, to servals, which is a ‘small’ wild cat from the plains of Africa.
+- Websites and magazines: Websites such as exoticanimalsforsale.net and magazines like Animal Finders Guide ($2.50 per issue or $24 for a year's subscription) offer a convenient platform for breeders, brokers, and any other person seeking to re-home their animals to list pets for sale.
+Common animals posted on the site are highly exotic, from coatis to foxes to servals, which is a ‘small’ wild cat from the plains of Africa.
 Yet, ‘big’ cats are rarely offered, and when they are, the sale is only applicable to USDA licensed facilities.

-If an individual is willing to sell a tiger or any equivalent animal to whoever has the asking price without asking for proper permits and other such qualifications that reveal the potential buyer to be a suitable owner, this person is to be regarded as an unscrupulous breeder or dealer with no interest in the welfare and long-term happiness of the animals they exploit.
+- Individuals: If an individual is willing to sell a tiger or any equivalent animal to whoever is willing to pay the asking price, without asking for proper permits and other qualifications that prove the potential buyer to be a suitable owner, this individual is probably an unscrupulous breeder or dealer with no interest in the welfare and long-term happiness of the animals they exploit.

 Big cats for sale may come from animals that were originally bred for their use as cubs, which is another ethically questionable practice.
-Unfortunately, in top of the line AZA-accredited facilities, ‘surplus animals’ that do not fit into certain breeding programs are often euthanized.
-It would be a positive relationship, I believe, if such animals could be spared and considered for adoption toward responsible and ethical caretakers, whether they are private owners, so-called sanctuary owners, or anyone else who can offer the care toward the animal.
+Unfortunately, in top-of-the-line AZA-accredited facilities, ‘surplus animals’ that do not fit into certain breeding programs are often euthanized.
+It would be a positive relationship, I believe, if such animals could be spared and considered for adoption by responsible and ethical caretakers, whether they are private owners, so-called sanctuary owners, or anyone else who can offer the care toward the animal.